kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image052.png)

-Next, in the orchestration palette, expand "Invokes" and then "SOAP", as before.
+Now we can execute the Data Loader SOAP call.
+In the orchestration palette, expand "Invokes" and then "SOAP", as before.
 This time, select "ICSHCM-POC-FA-HCM-Conn_UserXX" and add it to the orchestration as follows:

 ![](images/300/RC_image053.png)